David Duke: Claims of "Jewish supremacy"

-After the publication in March 2006 of a paper on the Israel lobby by professors John Mearsheimer and Stephen Walt, Duke praised the paper in a number of articles on his website, in his broadcasts, and on MSNBC's March 21 Scarborough Country program.
-According to The New York Sun, Duke said in an email, he was "surprised how excellent [the paper] is.
+After the March 2006 publication of a paper on the Israel lobby by John Mearsheimer and Stephen Walt, Duke praised the paper in a number of articles on his website, in his broadcasts, and on MSNBC's March 21 Scarborough Country program.
+According to The New York Sun, Duke wrote in an email that he was "surprised how excellent [the paper] is.
 It is quite satisfying to see a body in the premier American university essentially come out and validate every major point I have been making since even before the war [in Iraq] even started. ...The task before us is to wrest control of America's foreign policy and critical junctures of media from the Jewish extremist Neocons that seek to lead us into what they expectantly call World War IV."
-Stephen Walt stated: "I have always found Mr. Duke's views reprehensible, and I am sorry he sees this article as consistent with his view of the world".
+Walt said: "I have always found Mr. Duke's views reprehensible, and I am sorry he sees this article as consistent with his view of the world".

-In 2015, after 47 Senate Republicans warned Iran that agreements made with the US that were not ratified by the Senate were liable to be repudiated by a future president, Duke told Fox News' Alan Colmes that the signatories "should become a Jew, put on a yarmulke because they are not Americans, they have sold their soul to the Jewish power in this country and the Jewish power overseas".
-His website has hosted articles by authors claiming that Jewish loan-sharks own the Federal Reserve Bank, and that Jews own Hollywood and the U.S. media.
+In 2015, after 47 Senate Republicans warned Iran that agreements made with the U.S. that were not ratified by the Senate were liable to be repudiated by a future president, Duke told Fox News' Alan Colmes that the signatories "should become a Jew, put on a yarmulke, because they are not Americans.
+They have sold their soul to the Jewish power in this country and the Jewish power overseas".
+His website has hosted articles by authors claiming that Jewish loan sharks own the Federal Reserve Bank and that Jews own Hollywood and the U.S. media.

 Supposed "Zionist control"

 In the post-9/11 issue of his newsletter, Duke wrote that "reason should tell us that even if Israeli agents were not the actual provocateurs behind the operation [on 9/11], at the very least they had prior knowledge. ...Zionists caused the attack America endured just as surely as if they themselves had piloted those planes.
 It was caused by the Jewish control of the American media and Congress."

 In an interview for the Iranian Press TV on September 11, 2012, Duke said: "There are Israeli fingerprints all over the whole 9/11 aspect. ...Israel has a long record of terrorism against America... there are a lot of reasons that Israel wanted 9/11 to happen.
-Of the Iraq War, according to Duke, "The Zionists orchestrated and created this war in the media, the government, and international finance."
-In another appearance on Press TV the following year, Duke said Congress "is totally in the hands of the Zionists.
+Of the Iraq War, Duke said, "The Zionists orchestrated and created this war in the media, the government, and international finance."
+In another appearance on Press TV the next year, Duke said Congress "is totally in the hands of the Zionists.
 The Zionists control the American government, lock, stock, and barrel."
-According to him, the supposed control of America by Jews is "the world’s greatest single problem".
+According to him, Jews' supposed control of the U.S. is "the world's greatest single problem".